Graduate Diploma in Counselling

 Counselling graduates work in a wide range of settings including relationship counselling organisations, secondary and post-secondary education, community welfare centres, drug and alcohol agencies, church agencies, and private practice.
 Other graduates utilise their counselling skills in their existing employment.
 You might also find employment in Crisis & Trauma counselling, EAP services, Career counselling / Employment Services, Disability, Aged Care, Justice / Community Corrections, Child & Adolescent services.

-• A degree in an affiliated area of human services, such as education, social work, law or nursing; or
+- A degree in an affiliated area of human services, such as education, social work, law or nursing

 The University of Tasmania grants credit and recognition of prior learning that may include formal and/or informal prior learning.
 More information is available here.